 - We are a SaaS solution purpose-built for the CDW and we push queries to the CDW for execution against live data to the lowest level of detail.

-- We have an intuitive, spreadsheet-like UI anyone can use.
+- We have an intuitive, spreadsheet-like UI and collaborative data canvas anyone can use.

 Other BI tools tend to be the opposite.
 They struggle with ad-hoc analysis and require data to be highly modeled to explore or analyze it.
 They have interfaces that are usable for data exploration only by highly-technical users.
-Lastly, they often have on-premise components that limit scale and speed, rely on stale and risky data extracts, and require significant maintenance.
+They often have on-premise components that limit scale and speed, rely on stale and risky data extracts, and require significant maintenance.
+Lastly, with many of these tools, for deeper analysis the end user ultimately has to export data out of the tool and convert it into spreadsheets where they then encounter spreadsheet limitations such as stale data and limited scale.

-Reporting/dashboards primarily focuses on showing the historical “what has happened” and is great for showing KPIs and high-level trends for different areas of the business.
+Reporting/dashboards primarily focus on showing the historical “what has happened” and are great for showing KPIs and high-level trends for different areas of the business.

-Exploration/Analytics is more focused on drilling down to possibly the lowest level of detail, a record or row, and iterating on the data to learn the “why something happened.”
-The result of analytics is ad-hoc, new insights to understand and improve business performance.
+Exploration/Analytics are more focused on drilling down to the lowest possible level of detail, a record or row, and iterating on the data to learn the “why something happened.”
+The result of analytics are ad-hoc, new insights to understand and improve business performance.
 This insight typically is obtained by performing actions like joining data, running formulas and calculations, performing segment/cohort analysis, building pivot tables, doing projections, and performing scenario or ”what if” modeling.

 It depends and is based on each customer’s situation, use cases, and requirements.
 We can complement traditional BI tools where they are used for dashboarding and reporting.
-Sigma addresses gaps they have around data exploration & analytics, self-service & ease-of-use, and scale/speed.
+Sigma addresses gaps they have around data exploration & analytics, self-service, ease-of-use, scale/speed and team collaboration.
 But for some organizations, especially ones building a modern data stack from scratch, Sigma can be their single BI & analytics product as we also offer robust reporting and visualizations.

 From Day 1 Sigma has been 100% fully-managed SaaS and accessed via a simple URL.
 We are not on-premise and we have no plans to be so, as we are built to take advantage of the scale and efficiency that only the cloud enables.